open-contracting/standard/standard/docs/en/04_implementation/03_merging.md

 The basic format of a record is simple.
 There are three components:

-- Releaes: A list of all the releases in the record.
+- Releases: A list of all the releases in the record.
 Either provided as a list of links to identify the release, or the releases themselves can be embedded.
 - Compiled Release: A compiled release, this is the same format as a release but contains the most up-to-date information compiled from all the releases.